 Pursuant to the Administrative Provisions on Mobile Internet Applications Information Services, effective on August 1, 2016, owners or operators of mobile applications that provide information services are required to be responsible for information security management; establish and improve the protective mechanism for user information; observe the principles of legality, rightfulness and necessity; and expressly state the purpose, method and scope of, and obtain user consent to, the collection and use of users' personal information.
-In addition, the Cyber Security Law also requires network operators to strictly keep confidential users' personal information that they have collected and to establish and improve user information protective mechanism.
-On May 8, 2017, the Supreme People's Court and the Supreme People's Procuratorate released the Interpretations of the Supreme People's Court and the Supreme People's Procuratorate released the Interpretations of the Supreme People's Court and the Supreme People's Personal Information, which clarifies several concepts regarding the crime of "infringement of citizens' personal information, which clarifies several concepts regarding the crime of "infringement of citizens' personal information," "provision" and "unlawful acquisition of citizens' personal information."
+In addition, the Cybersecurity Law also requires network operators to strictly keep confidential users' personal information that they have collected and to establish and improve user information protective mechanism.
+On May 8, 2017, the Supreme People's Court and the Supreme People's Procuratorate released the Interpretations of the Supreme People's Court and the Supreme People's Procuratorate on Several Issues Concerning the Application of Law in the Handling of Criminal Cases Involving Infringement of Citizens' Personal Information, which clarifies several concepts regarding the crime of "infringement of citizens' personal information" stipulated by Article 253A of the Criminal Law of the People's Republic of China, including "citizen's personal information," "provision" and "unlawful acquisition of citizens' personal information."
 Also, it specifies the standards for determining "serious circumstances" and "particularly serious circumstances" of this crime.

 On June 10, 2021, the Data Security Law was promulgated by the Standing Committee of the National People's Congress and became effective on September 1, 2021.
-The Data Security Law mainly sets forth specific provisions regarding establishing basic systems for data security management, including hierarchical data classification management system, risk assessment system, monitoring and early warning system, and emergency disposal system.
+The Data Security Law mainly sets forth specific provisions regarding establishing basic systems for data security management, including a hierarchical data classification management system, risk assessment system, monitoring and early warning system, and emergency disposal system.
 In addition, it clarifies the data security protection obligations of organizations and individuals carrying out data activities and implementing data security protection responsibility.

 On August 20, 2021, the Personal Information Protection Law was promulgated by the Standing Committee of the National People's Congress and will become effective on November 1, 2021.
-The Personal Information Protection Law provides for various requirements on personal information protection, including legal basis for data collection and processing, requirements on data localization and cross-border data transfer, requirements for consent of personal data collection and processing, and requirements on processing sensitive personal information.
-The Personal Information Protection Law also provides that the customers shall be entitled to opt out the information recommendation or commercial marketing to individuals conducted by means of automated decision-making, or to be provided simultaneously with options not specific to individuals' characteristics.
+The Personal Information Protection Law provides for various requirements on personal information protection, including the legal basis for data collection and processing, requirements on data localization and cross-border data transfer, requirements for consent of personal data collection and processing, and requirements on processing sensitive personal information.
+The Personal Information Protection Law also provides that the customers shall be entitled to opt out of the information recommendation or commercial marketing to individuals conducted by means of automated decision-making, or to be provided simultaneously with options not specific to individuals' characteristics.

-On August 27, 2021, the Cybersecurity Administration of China released the draft of the Regulations on Algorithm Recommendation Management of Internet Information Service for public comment, pursuant to which the algorithm recommendation service provider shall fulfill the principal responsibility of algorithm security, establish and improve management systems and equipped with professional staff and technical support suitable for the scale of algorithm recommendation service.
+On August 27, 2021, the Cybersecurity Administration of China released the draft of the Regulations on Algorithm Recommendation Management of Internet Information Service for public comment, pursuant to which the algorithm recommendation service provider shall fulfill the principal responsibility of algorithm security, establish and improve management systems and be equipped with professional staff and technical support suitable for the scale of the algorithm recommendation service.

 To comply with these laws and regulations, we collect and use personal information and data from our customers with their prior consent, and have established information security systems to protect customers' privacy.
 The Data Security Law was recently promulgated and became effective, and the Personal Information Protection Law was recently promulgated.
-There are substantial uncertainties with respect to the interpretation and implementation of these data security laws and regulations, so our cross-border transfer of data may be subject to additional compliance requirement and regulatory burdens, and we may be required to make further adjustments to our business practices to comply with the interpretation and implementation of such laws.
+There are substantial uncertainties with respect to the interpretation and implementation of these data security laws and regulations, so our data-related measures may be subject to additional compliance requirements and regulatory burdens, and we may be required to make further adjustments to our business practices to comply with the interpretation and implementation of such laws.